 If you never started a business before, you may be wondering how much should I pay my providers?
 By providers, I mean; cleaners, dog walkers, movers, tutors, and other service type providers.
 That question sometimes can prevent people from ever starting.
-It can be a difficult topic for some and in this blog post, I will show you a neat strategy to follow in order to get off to the right start.
+It can be a difficult topic for some, and in this blog post, I will show you a proper strategy to follow to get off to the right start.

-Here is an example (source):
+Here is an example (image source):

 Narrow down your audience and tailor your services

 The same goes for the providers.
-Teams of 3 won’t be entirely satisfied going to a small job and an individual won’t be satisfied performing a large job themselves.
+Teams of 3 won’t be entirely satisfied going to a small job, and an individual won’t be satisfied performing a large job themselves.
 You need to find a balance that will satisfy the customer, the provider, and make you the most money.

 Here is an example: